Murder of Sierah Joughin: Community events

 Following the arrest of Worley, community residents organized a "Take Back the Roads" memorial walk in honor of Joughin, taking place along the road where her bicycle was found.

-On September 18, 2016, a Sierah Joughin Memorial Motorcycle ride was organized and hosted by the nonprofit Keeping Our Girls Safe, which was created in memory of Sierah by her mother Sheila Vaculik and the (Josh) Kolasinski Family - a small group of riders were anticipated at the Toledo Harley Davidson Dealership on Central Avenue, Toledo, Ohio, however, the overwhelming number of over 700 people mounted for the ride to support the mission and raise funds of the new nonprofit of Keeping Our Girls Safe by advocating, educating and empowering women through offering self-defense classes at no cost.
+On September 18, 2016, a Sierah Joughin Memorial Motorcycle Ride was organized and hosted by the nonprofit Keeping Our Girls Safe, which was created in memory of Sierah by her mother Sheila Vaculik and the (Josh) Kolasinski Family.
+Over 700 people mounted for the ride to support the mission and raise funds of the non-profit.

-On October 2, 2016, Evergreen School District hosted a "Joggin' 4 Joughin" 5K run to raise money Scholarship Fund and to ask for support for a violent-offender registry bill being constructed by Ohio legislators.
+On October 2, 2016, Evergreen School District hosted a "Joggin' 4 Joughin" 5K run to raise money for a scholarship fund and to ask for support for a violent-offender registry bill being constructed by Ohio legislators.
 Event officials expected to attract around 300 participants but were forced to limit the number to 1600 when a large crowd of supporters and participants arrived.